Mexico Country Summary

 World Bank: Control of Corruption Percentile Rank | 17 |

-Corruption remains a significant issue in Mexico, affecting both the public and private sectors, with common practices including bribery and fraud.
-Despite the government's efforts to implement anti-corruption reforms, such as the establishment of the National Anti-Corruption System and the Independent Prosecutor General's office, civil society argues that more systematic actions are needed to effectively combat corruption.
-The OECD has highlighted the necessity for Mexico to enhance its enforcement of foreign bribery laws and to implement recommended reforms to improve accountability and transparency.
+Corruption remains a pervasive issue in Mexico, affecting both public and private sectors, with reports of bribery, fraud, and conflicts of interest.
+Despite the government's efforts to implement anti-corruption reforms, including the establishment of the National Anti-Corruption System and the appointment of an Independent Prosecutor General, civil society argues that more systematic actions are needed to combat corruption effectively.
+The OECD has highlighted the need for Mexico to enhance enforcement of foreign bribery laws and implement further reforms to improve transparency and accountability.

 Economy

-Mexico is generally open to foreign direct investment (FDI) across most sectors, benefiting from its proximity to the United States and a large domestic market.
-However, recent regulatory changes, particularly in the energy sector, have raised concerns among investors regarding access to reliable energy and regulatory certainty.
-Despite these challenges, the U.S. remains the largest source of FDI in Mexico, with significant investments concentrated in sectors such as automotive, aerospace, and telecommunications.
+Mexico maintains an open investment climate for foreign direct investment (FDI), particularly benefiting from its proximity to the United States and a large domestic market.
+However, recent regulatory changes, especially in the energy sector, have raised concerns among investors regarding policy uncertainty and access to reliable energy.
+Despite these challenges, Mexico attracted USD 36.1 billion in FDI in 2023, with significant investments concentrated in sectors like automotive, aerospace, and telecommunications.

 Buy Full Mexico Report